fibonacid/mesh_morphing/README.md

  cd your-path-of-choice
  git clone https://github.com/lorenzorivosecchi/mesh_morphing.git
 ```
-Make sure you have installed all the above libraries.
+Make sure you have installed all the libraries listed above, if you don't just add them using the Contribution Manager.

 ## Usage
 Launch sketch by double clicking any .pde file in the directory.